 Interns are required to work six days per week with one day off.
 A typical week is approximately 48 working hours.Back to Index

 Currently, KEMI interns earn $9.00 per working hour.Back to Index

 Are there any Summer or Part-Time Internships available?

 Because of the seasonal demands of farm employment, we do NOT offer Summer or Part-Time Internships.
 All interns work full-time and we offer two internship sessions each year.
-Spring interns are employed from mid-January through mid-June and Fall interns are employed from mid-July through mid-December.Back to Index
+Spring interns are employed from mid-January through early June and Fall interns are employed from mid-June through early December.Back to Index

 Will I get to ride horses as a KEMI Intern?

 It is not likely.
 There are a few select farms that allow interns to assist in the breaking of young horses during the Fall internship, and these internship positions require the student to demonstrate superior horsemanship skills to be considered for participation.
 In addition, there are also height and weight restrictions for these positions.Back to Index